nella17/NYCU-compiler-f23/docs/hw1.md

 |identifier|ab123|`LIST_LITERAL("id","ab123");`|
 |integer constant|123|`LIST_LITERAL("integer", "123");`|

+### Comments and Strings

+In Flex, there are two types of _Start Conditions_: `%s` and `%x`. `%s` denotes inclusive start conditions, while `%x` signifies exclusive start conditions.
+Using one of these start conditions can simplify your implementation.
+For more detailed information, please consult the documentation available in the _Private_ repository.

+Additionally, when recognizing strings, consider utilizing functions within the _Action_ (the `{}` block).
+You don't need to create a single, complex regular expression to handle everything – it may not even be feasible.
+Instead, use the available tools and functions to streamline your implementation.

 ## What Should Your Scanner Do

 Your scanner must print out source codes and tokens (or not) according to the **`S`**(source program listing), **`T`**(token listing) options.